 Specific yoga styles like power yoga and Bikram can help build some major upper body strength.
 All styles of yoga use your body weight resistance to strengthen tissues and muscles while increasing blood flow and oxygenation.

 Like my boyfriend experienced, you can also active the smaller muscle groups that are otherwise missed in standard weight training exercises.
 The lean muscle tone often times this results in a more “ripped” appearance among male yogis, especially in the core area.

-Improved Sexual Performance
+Improved Intimate Performance

 You read that right.
 Doing yoga doesn’t make you an abstinent monk.
-In fact, research in the Journal of Sexual Medicine found that men who practice yoga have better sexual performance, including increased blood flow, better erections, and better ejaculation control.
+In fact, research in the Journal of Sexual Medicine found that men who practice yoga have better physical performance, including increased blood flow, better erections, and better ejaculation control.
 Yoga also has shown to improve overall men’s reproductive health and decrease anxiety in the bedroom.